zenglenn42/CityMatch/README.md

 ## [Granular MVC-ification](#contents)

-Sometimes the best feature is nicely organized code arranged in a sensible way across the filesystem.
+Nicely oraganized code, sensibly arrayed across a filesystem, can be a feature in its own right.
 It makes thinking about and updating the codebase ***so*** much easier.
 But the standard quip is MVC stands for "Massive View Controller" and my controller is up past 1000 lines, so it's past time to refactor.

 Currently, I'm partitioning code into three separate files along model, view, and controller boundaries: